two korean women in traditional dress

 90 Day Korean

 The concept behind 90 Day Korean is that, if you follow the structured course, you will be able to have a 3-minute conversation in Korean at the end of the 90 days.
 But it doesn’t stop there.
 You can continue with the different levels, each broken down into 90-day periods with clear learning goals.
-There is a strong focus on learning Korean using Hangul, a more effective way to learn than by using the romanized version (Korean words written out phonetically using the Latin alphabet).
+There is a strong focus on learning Korean using Hangul, a more effective way to learn than by using the Romanized version (Korean words written out phonetically using the Latin alphabet).
 You can try a free lesson and see if 90 Day Korean is a good choice for you.

 First Step Korean (Coursera)